OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-23.md

 ## Acts 23:4

-Those standing nearby said, “Do you dare to insult God’s high priest?”
+Those nearby said, “Do you dare to speak against God’s high priest?”

 ## Acts 23:5